yuri-rage/yuri-rage.github.io/_posts/2014-02-18-raking-it-in.md

 description: ""
 category: "geekery"
 tags: [jekyll, linux, ruby]
-date: "Mon, 17 Feb 2014 22:12:51 +0300"
+date: "Tue, 18 Feb 2014 21:54:23 +0300"
 ---
 {% include JB/setup %}
-Efficient is the new lazy.
-Here are a bunch of tasks that I added to my Jekyll Rakefile in order to speed the publishing process.
+I'm not lazy, I'm efficient!
+To speed publishing, I added these tasks to my Jekyll Rakefile.
 I can do almost everything required to add content to this site by issuing a `rake [task]` command.
 Hope you find some of them useful!

 ##rake##